unionai/unionai-docs/source/first-project/setting-up-container-image-handling.md

 :::{admonition} Default image
 If no image is specified for a task, Union will use a default image that is provided by the system.
-For example, the code in [Getting started](index) did not explicitly specify an image.
+For example, the code in [Quickstart](../quickstart) did not explicitly specify an image.
 :::

 ## Prerequisites